tisha-prog/assign-new/README.md

     ```bash
     jupyter notebook
     ```
-   Open `rag_framework.ipynb` and follow the steps to load and preprocess the articles, create embeddings, and run the query-answering process.
+   Open `main.ipynb` and run all cells to -

+   1. load and preprocess the raw data (articles which is document.pdf)
+   2. create chunks and embeddings (OPENAIEMBEDDINGS)
+   3. store in vectordb FAISS (langchain.vectordb)
+   4. then perform similarity-search query
+   5. run the query-answering process

 3. **Example Query:**
    Run the following code in a notebook cell to ask a question: